NOC-MSM/SEAsia/docs/source/SEAsia_mobius.rst

 This generates ``1_coordinates_ORCA_R12.nc``,

-Make a new directory to collect built items.
+Collect built items specific to the new configuration in INPUTS.
 Move this coords file there as ``coordinates.nc::

-  mkdir $WDIR/INPUTS
-  mv 1_coordinates_ORCA_R12.nc $WDIR/INPUTS/coordinates.nc
+  mv 1_coordinates_ORCA_R12.nc $INPUTS/coordinates.nc

 File summary::